FAIR Legal & Estate Guide

 Use a divorce appraisal when property value may affect division

-A divorce appraisal is most useful when the value conclusion will influence negotiation, equalization payments, asset allocation, mediation, or a court-reviewed property schedule.
+A divorce appraisal is useful when value may influence negotiation, equalization payments, asset allocation, mediation, or a court-reviewed property schedule.

 • Request an appraisal when one item or collection is material enough to affect the settlement.